snickerdoodle-codes/cli-resolve/README.md

 Keep track of your progress on existing resolutions and add new resolutions.

 #### Graph Resolutions
 Generate heatmaps from your data across multiple years and resolutions.
 Heatmaps are temporarily stored as PDFs in `data/exports` and saved over the next time you graph.

-* Overlay event labels on your graph, such as to mark days when you're traveling (see [example](data/trips.json)).
+You can overlay event labels on your graph, for example, to mark days when you were traveling (see [how it's stored](data/trips.json)).
 ![Resolutions heatmap overlaid with trip information](images/heatmap_with_trips.png)

-* Generate minimaps of individual resolutions.
+You can also generate minimaps of individual resolutions.
 ![Mini heatmaps of individual resolutions](images/minimaps.png)

 #### Export Data